 229. Ridicule, indeed, was one motivation for the entire Last Sharing & Testament project.
 When engaging in an online discussion forum, I borrowed a couple of snippets taken from the information that is herein to follow.
 Without revealing the sources of those snippets, my suggestion was that all US history teachers should express those opinions.
 The resulting ridicule can be summarized by one, “There is no place in a public school classroom for those statements”.
 Ignorance (lack of information) only becomes stupidity when it is defended or exercised.

-230. My children and friends, I pray that your minds have not been made captive by the serpent who tells you information exceeding the time necessary for taking one full breath is not worth your effort.
+230. My children and friends, I pray that your minds have not been taken captive by the serpent who tells you that reading information exceeding the time necessary for taking one full breath is not worth your effort.

 231. Behold, truth: ………………….